Cryptotwister/School_District_Analysis/README.md

 Replacing the ninth-grade scores affect Math and reading scores by grade, Scores by school spending, Scores by school size, Scores by school type to the very minimal level.

 ## Summary:
+As shown above the difference results for the schools under consideration before and after the modifications in Thomas Hight School test scores are insignificant.
+Therefore, both the analysis could be taken into consideration by the School Board to support them with the decisions regarding the school budgets and priorities.